aqeelarshad19/thingsee-stm32cubemx/README.md

 This repository constains a basic firmware for the Thingsee ONE, which is based on STM32CubeMX.
 The high-level and board specific code is written in C++.
-The project is using CMake for compilation, so please don't use the generated `Makefile` to build!
+The project is using CMake as build system.

 ## Important Directories